Mississippi man marries sweetheart from hospital bed days before dying from coronavirus

 "Martin did some of the talking for Jeff but when it was time for Jeff to say 'I will' - he couldn't say it - but he sure shook that head," said Sherry.
 "He was very there and it was amazing."

-Jeff had state 4 COPD and even though he had recovered from COVID, his lungs had seen too much damage.
+Jeff had stage 4 COPD and even though he had recovered from COVID, his lungs had seen too much damage.

 "I was sitting on his bed and I had my head down, crying and I heard him say my name, he said it twice," said Sherry.
 "And I popped my head up and I looked at him, and he was looking at me and I said 'I'm right here, baby, I'm right here.'
 I said 'I'm not going anywhere.'
 And he closed his eyes.
 He shook his head and closed his eyes.
 And he didn't open his eyes again."